Tools

 max_audio_mb: 25.0Think Tool

 Gives the agent an accumulated reasoning scratchpad.
-Each call appends a thought and returns the full numbered chain — surviving context trimming.
+Each call appends a thought and returns the full numbered chain, which survives context trimming.
 An optional ring buffer caps token overhead, and periodic self-critique nudges keep reasoning on track.

 tools: